NeuroTechX/EEG-ExPy/doc/getting_started/installation.rst

 - `OpenBCI` recordings work the same for all operating systems, and do not require any additional hardware or software.

-- 'Usage mode 2' above (no EEG recordings) can be done easily on any operating system without any extra hardware or software, on free temporary cloud compute servers through `Binder` and `GoogleColab`, which we provide instructions for.
+- 'Usage mode 2' above (no EEG recordings) can be done easily on any operating system without any extra hardware or software, as well as on free temporary cloud compute servers through `Binder` and `GoogleColab`, which we provide instructions for.